wrightben/codeeval/String Permutations (JavaScript).md

 Example: The sequence 1-2-3 has the permutations: 123, 132, 213, 231, 312, 321.
 Counting from 123 to 321 will produce this list after removing the values with other digits.
 This can be done once.

 Each letter of a *word* has a *numerical position* within the word.
-Since the words *c-a-t*, *d-o-g*, and *p-e-t* are each equal to the sequence *1-2-3* after sorting the letters, the sorted letters of any word can replace the digits in sorted list of permutations of the numerical sequence of the same length.
+Since the words *c-a-t*, *d-o-g*, and *p-e-t* are each equal to the sequence *1-2-3* after sorting the letters, the sorted letters of any word can replace the digits in the sorted list of permutations of the numerical sequence of the same length.

 #### Other Considerations: nPr